Configuring Your Values to Deploy Dremio to Kubernetes

 Coordinator

 Configure the volume size, resources limits, and resources requests.
-To configure these values, see the section Recommended Resources Configuration.
+To configure these values, see Recommended Resources Configuration.

 resources: